divby0exc/DefconK1ll4/README.md

 - 👋 Hi, I’m @DefconK1ll4
 - 👀 I’m interested in ...
 Everything
-- 🌱 I’m currently learning ...C++
+- 🌱 I’m currently learning ...Software Development for Mobility-services
-- 💞️ I’m looking to collaborate on ...C++ projects
+- 💞️ I’m looking to collaborate on ...Software Development regarding embedded systems
 - 📫 How to reach me ...
 Here

 <!---